-The embedded links in this post are affiliate links.
-As an Amazon Associate, I earn from purchases made through Amazon so this means if you click on an embedded link and make a purchase I might earn a small commission at no additional cost to you.
-These commissions, although small, help to pay the costs associated with running this blog.
+Disclaimer: Some of the links within this post are affiliate links.
+This means if you click on them and make a purchase I might earn a small commission at no additional cost to you.
+These commissions, although small, do nonetheless help towards paying the costs associated with running this website.

 J R R Tolkien (1892 – 1973)